 Field Names: Choose “MergeField” from the choices available.

 Field codes: In the Field name text box, you'll see "MERGEFIELD" already populated.
-You'll want to leave this here, click within the Field name text box and type in the Merge Field name you want to use (pick from the list of acceptable Field names on Redtail’s Mail Merge Fields document).
+You'll want to leave this here, click within the Field name text box and type in a space followed by the Merge Field name you want to use (pick from the list of acceptable Field names on Redtail’s Mail Merge Fields document).

 In this example, we are using “Name” as our Merge Field, as we're using this as the first line above an Address block for the template.
 Click OK and the dialog box will disappear.
 You’ll then see the example below in your Word document, indicating the Mail Merge Field for Name (indicated as a merge field by the chevrons around it) is now in your document, along with the date we inserted previously: